Frequently Asked Questions

 What is “affordable” and how is that achieved?

-“Affordable Housing” is an official term for housing that meets certain criteria such as charging rents below market rates.
-We are registered with Homes England as a provider of affordable housing and will have to abide by their criteria.
+Affordable Housing” is an official term for housing that meets certain criteria such as charging rents below market rates.
+We are registered with the Regulator of Social Housing as a non-profit Registered Provider of Social Housing.

 In addition:

-- Accord, our partner, specialise in affordable housing, both in the construction and running of the building.
+• GreenSquareAccord, our partner, specialise in affordable housing, both in the construction and running of the building project.

 Can anyone live there?

-Community cohesion is important to us and we will encourage and help members new to the area to get involved in the many groups in Stirchley, aided by the community-focussed activities in the businesses below.
+Community cohesion is important to us and we will encourage and help members new to the area to get involved in the many groups in Stirchley, aided by the community-focused activities in the businesses below.

 What businesses will be operating from the ground floor?